spread-ai/docs-appsmith-fork/docs/reference/studio-errors-troubleshooting.md

 1. This will log the string "user information: " followed by the value of the `userInfo` variable to the console.

-For more informtion on what you can print to tye console, see the [Console object](../../reference/framework/console-object.md) page.
+For more information on what you can print to the console, see the [Console object](framework/console-object.md) page.

 ### Common JavaScript errors